Grow Your Customer Base

 Read more about these best practices in “5 pieces of wisdom that will change the way you sell your SaaS”.

-Hire a great sales team and pay them well:
+Hire a great sales team and pay them well

 1. You and other co-founders must be the first people to sell your SaaS.
 This is a universal truth, irrespective of your sales expertise.
-Be hands-on, and start with prospects whom you know, e.g. friends, past co-workers, past employers, etc. Never fail to ask for introductions!
+Be hands-on, and start with prospects you know, e.g., friends, past co-workers, past employers, etc. Never fail to ask for introductions!
 A few notes about this stage:

-1. It‘s irrelevant how many customers you can get at this stage, what is important is that you learn from the experience;
+1. It‘s irrelevant how many customers you can get at this stage.
+What is important is that you learn from the experience;

 2. This stage allows invaluable insights into your market and customer expectations;